HuantWang/PROM/README.md

 ## Documents

-See [usage](./AE.md) for a step-by-step artifact evaluation for Prom.
+See [AE instruction](./AE.md) for a step-by-step artifact evaluation for Prom.

 More detailed documents for using Prom can be checked on our [website](http://34.66.10.35:8098/getting_started.html).